dlemmermann/JPackageScriptFX/README.md

 ### Packaging

-Finally we are invoking the `jpackage` tool in a loop so that it generates all available executables for the platform that the build is running on.
+Finally we are invoking the `jpackage` tool in a loop so that it generates all available package types for the platform that the build is running on.
 Please be aware that `jpackage` can not build cross-platform installers.
 The build has to run separately on all platforms that you want to support.
 When the build is done you will find the installers inside the directory `target/installer`.
 On Mac you will find a DMG, a PKG, and an APP.
 On Windows you will find an application directory, an EXE, and an MSI.
+Please be aware that the EXE is not the application itself but an installer.

 ```bash
 for type in "app-image" "dmg" "pkg"